msadat50/SCARA-ROBOTIC-ARM/README.md

 ### Cad Reflection- Mariam
 In the beginning, I think I underestimated how many different parts of the box needed to change and extruded because they need to hold other parts.
 Thinking through all of this was a lot.
 Each time when we were finished there was always a differnt problem to slove thank fully Mr. H helped me get through all of it.
 Each time when we were done we had to double check to see if there was other problem.
 I learned that I should never leaser cut before having a teacher to check the whole project then after that I could leaser cut.
 I learned how to make a hole in onshape using the use tool.
 I learned how to use a leaser joint and a T-slot joint.
 I learned that the thinken tool can be really helpful espically when making a box.
 You can use the thinken tool to thinken the walls then when you use a leaser joint with a t-sloth joint the box walls will connect together like a puzzle.
+Over all I enjoyed doing the CAD it was really fun and I learned new things.

 ### Resources
 [Scara robot](https://www.instructables.com/DIY-SINGLE-ARM-SCARA-ROBOT/)